microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   void RawBufferLoadInto(out T output, in uint64_t deviceAddress,
                          in uint alignment = 4);

-  // Defined only when the template support is enabled.
+  // Defined only when the HLSL version is 2021 or above.
   T RawBufferLoad<T, alignment>(in uint64_t deviceAddress);

 They expose a subset of the `VK_KHR_buffer_device_address <https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_buffer_device_address.html>`_